arzieg/mspdoc/docsrc/source/go/tools.md

-gosec   - looks for possible security issues ineffasign - finds assignments thar are ineffective (shadowed?), f.i. err assign and do not check and in the next row err is assign again gocyclo - reports high cyclomatic complexity in functions - complexity of a function, if to high should be break it down deadcode, unused and varcheck - find unused/dead code unconvert - finds redundant type conversions
+gosec   - looks for possible security issues ineffasign - finds assignments thar are ineffective (shadowed?), f.i. err assign and do not check and in the next row err is assign again gocyclo - reports high cyclomatic complexity in functions - complexity of a function, if to high should be break it down deadcode, unused and varcheck - find unused/dead code (go get -tools golang.org/x/tools/cmd/deadcode@latest) unconvert - finds redundant type conversions